 In 2001, at age 60, Johnson retired from CNN.

 He serves now as Chairman Emeritus of the Board of the Lyndon B. Johnson Foundation and a member of the board of visitors of the M.D.
 Anderson Cancer Center in Houston.

 Johnson has served on the Rockefeller Foundation board, Mayo Clinic Foundation board, Knight Foundation board, Trilateral Commission, Council on Foreign Relations, Turner Broadcasting board, Peyton Anderson Foundation board, and Times Mirror board.

 He has received the Horatio Alger award, Ten Outstanding Young Americans, Five Outstanding Young Texans, Five Outstanding Young Georgians, Walter Cronkite award for excellence in journalism, and the highest honor of the Radio and Television News Directors Association, the Paul White Award.
 In 2006, he received the John Gardner Legacy of Leadership Award by the White House Fellows for lifetime achievement in public service.

 Adweek Magazine selected Johnson as Publisher of the Year in 1984 and as Cable News Executive of the Year in 1991.
 He was elected to three terms on the Associated Press Board of Directors.

-Johnson and his wife Edwina have been married for 50 years.
-They have a son, Wyatt, of Santa Cruz, California, and a daughter, Mrs. William (Christa) Shaffer of San Diego, California, and two granddaughters, Brynn Edwina Shaffer, 13, and Julene Lauren Shaffer, 11.
+Johnson and his wife Edwina have a son, Wyatt, of Santa Cruz, California, and a daughter, Mrs. William (Christa) Shaffer of San Diego, California, and two granddaughters, Brynn Edwina Shaffer, and Julene Lauren Shaffer.